CMPUT301F22T09/shell379/README.md

 Acknowledgements and References:
 1. CMPUT301 Lecture Lab Code was used in the development of this project
 2. Group members used their own prior CMPUT301 Assignment/Lab code in the development of this project
-2. Citations have been provided at several points throughout the codebase
+2. Additional citations have been provided at several points throughout the codebase